temporalio/samples-python/encryption_jwt/README.md

 ### Execute workflow

-In another terminal, add the environment variables:
+In a third terminal, add the environment variables:

 ```txt
 export TEMPORAL_ADDRESS=<your temporal domain and port>